horychen/horychen.github.io/_posts/2019-06-08-ECCE-2019-Documentation.md

     - $E_m<20\%$
     - $E_a<10~\text{deg}$
 - Geometry constraints:
-    - The slot area of a new IM design is the same with the IM design template (i.e., the candidate design).
+    - The slot area of a new-born IM design (i.e., the trial chromosome/individual in the population) is the same with the IM design template (i.e., the candidate design).
+        - Why?
+Answer: Slot area along with the free variable of tooth width derives the slot height of the IM design.
+        - How to get slot area value?
+Answer: The slot area is obtained from the motor current and the specified current density for the candidate design.
     - Rotor slot open width cannot be larger than rotor slot width.
 In other words, the rotor slot has to be at least half closed.

 ### Allowable variable ranges